rafaelrojasmiliani/moveit_tutorial/02_planning_scene/src/a_planning_scene_class/readme.md

 # Planning Scene Example 01: How to use `planning_scene::PlanningScene` for collision detection

 This example intends to create an instance of a `planning_scene::PlanningScene` with the minimum required set-up and use it for collision detection.

 The planning scene class `planning_scene::PlanningScene` is the central class for motion planning in MoveIt.
 It is [defined here](https://github.com/ros-planning/moveit/blob/melodic-devel/moveit_core/planning_scene/include/moveit/planning_scene/planning_scene.h#L86) and [implemented here](https://github.com/ros-planning/moveit/blob/melodic-devel/moveit_core/planning_scene/src/planning_scene.cpp).
 A planning scene represents all the information needed to compute motion plans:

 - The robot's workspace model `RobotModel`
 - its geometric, kinematic or dynamic representation `RobotState`
-- The collision detector `collision_detection::CollisionDetector` and constraint checking
+- The collision detector [`collision_detection::CollisionDetector`](https://github.com/ros-planning/moveit/blob/4aeccc712293577e64918c0bb185ef8c38eeed84/moveit_core/planning_scene/include/moveit/planning_scene/planning_scene.h#L1084) (which grasp [`collision_detection::CollisionEnv`](https://github.com/ros-planning/moveit/blob/4aeccc712293577e64918c0bb185ef8c38eeed84/moveit_core/collision_detection/include/moveit/collision_detection/collision_env.h#L51)) and constraint checking

 In practice `planning_scene::PlanningScene` is a convince wrapper for the `RobotModel` and a collision checker.
 We can use any collision checker with a MoveIt plugin interface.